The TV NEWS BOYCOTT HAS BEGUN, THE PLUG HAS BEEN PULLED

-I do not need to see all the news achors normalizing and kissing up to this demagogic and foul individual and the empowerment of the vindictive and reactionary Republican Party.
+I do not need to see all the news anchors normalizing and kissing up to this demagogic and foul individual and the empowerment of the vindictive and reactionary Republican Party.
 I do not need to see all those anchors salivating and groveling over the fashion and style of the Trump women and ohhhhh how much she looks like a "First Lady".

 The news people want to make sure they are invited to Trump parties and events....and you will see them tone it down about him so they get into the Trump Press Room (that's why Republicans are moving it ...so they have more control) and are not kicked out because they have been too negative about him or the Republicans.